lqc/thinkcspy/source/list_algorithms.rst

 A little geometry will help us here.
 A diagonal has a slope of either 1 or -1.
 The question we really want to ask is *is their distance between them the same in the x and the y direction?*
-If it is, they share a diagnonal.
+If it is, they share a diagonal.
 Because diagonals can be to the left or right, it will make sense for this program to use the absolute distance in each direction: